damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-custom.md

 ## Evaluation function

 The first component of a test function is the evaluation function itself.
+UQTestFuns requires for such a function to have at least the input array as its first parameter.
+When applicable, the parameters must be the second parameter of the function.
 The Branin evaluation function can be defined as a Python function as follows:

 ```{code-cell} ipython3